PennController/penncontroller.github.io/reference/_how-to-guides/Using-Javascript.md

 # What should I keep in mind when using plain JavaScript?

 PennController commands are executed upon runtime, whereas all JavaScript code (unless embedded in a newFunction element) is executed at the very beginning of the experiment.
 In the other words, using plain JavaScript code in your experiment might cause experiment being incorrect, as the JavaScript code is executed at the beginning, not the runtime.
+Furthermore, all the newElements are evaluated at the beginning of the experiment, regardless of whether/when their stack of commands (print, wait, etc.) ends up being executed at runtime.

 # Does that mean that I cannot use if statements in my PennController code?